Another new coronavirus variant found in Japan

-Another new variant of the novel coronavirus has been found in Japan, the health ministry said Sunday.
+A new coronavirus variant has been detected in four travelers from Brazil’s Amazonas state, Japan’s health ministry said Sunday.

-The new mutant strain, which is partly similar to different variants reported in the U.K. and South Africa, was detected in four infected people who arrived from Brazil, the ministry said.
+The strain differs from highly infectious variants first found in Britain and South Africa that have driven a surge in cases in those countries.

-With no information available on the transmissibility of the newly found variant, whether it could cause severe symptoms and whether or not it is resistant to vaccines, the National Institute of Infectious Diseases and others are conducting detailed research on the virus strain.
+A ministry official said studies were underway into the efficacy of vaccines against the new variant.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.